-Households, and the residents within, are the lifeblood of a community.
-Over the last 20 years, technology has transformed how residents interact with their communities, access critical services, and earn a living.
+Households, and the residents within them, are the lifeblood of a community.
+Over the past 20 years, technology has transformed how residents interact with their communities, access critical services, and earn a living.
 A connection to the internet at home is the single-most critical step that families take to participate in the digital economy.
-Understanding how residents are connected, the barriers to subscribing to internet service if it is available, and the use of that connection is critical to ensuring all homes in the community are connected and that those connections are leveraged to improve quality of life.
-The data below show the connectivity and use of technology among households and residents in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+Understanding how residents are connected, the barriers to subscribing to internet service if it is available, and the use of that connection is critical to ensuring all homes in the community are connected, and that those connections are leveraged to improve quality of life.
+The data below show the connectivity and use of technology among households and residents in Eaton County, Michigan, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Jasper County represent survey responses collected between June 2020 and November 2020.
-During this time, 1,231 Jasper County households responded to the survey, with some households responding more than one time.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and February 28, 2021.
+Data from Eaton County represent survey responses collected between September and November 2021.
+During this time, 1,322 Eaton County households responded to the survey, with some households responding more than once.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more households and communities participate in the Connected program, these figures are likely to change.